HydroModPy/HydroModPy/docs/source/architecture/simulation/testbed-workflow-architecture.rst

 2. Load ``testbed.base_config`` when present.
 3. Remove ``[testbed]`` from the child payload.
 4. Resolve path-like values to stable paths.
-5. Merge each variant overlay.
+5. Merge each case overlay.
 6. Write one child TOML under ``<output_root>/_generated_configs/``.
 7. Persist a dry evidence set.
 8. If ``execute = true``, run each child sequentially.